 Today's labor market is lopsided in all kinds of ways.
-Not only are there 10 million open jobs, but there are also more than 8 million Americans unemployed.
 We've all watched the pandemic change workplace norms, shift consumer habits and alter employer needs, widening all kinds of gaps — skills, wealth and the space between perceived and actual ideas of success.
 Workers of all stripes have reassessed their priorities, and today they want things like decent pay, time with their family, or to simply take a break here and there.
 They want to feel appreciated, valued and understood.
 And some are just really over that one co-worker who heats up tilapia in the break room — and they need a new gig.

 We’re seeing this labor market mismatch play out on the CareerBuilder job platform daily.
 Retail, healthcare, manufacturing, warehousing — the list of in-demand industries goes on.
 But CareerBuilder was made for this moment.
 Our tools are helping candidates connect with work that fulfils their whole person.
 And we're helping you attract workers who will thrive individually so that your company can succeed collectively.

 You’ve probably noticed us more lately.
 You’ve seen us on TV, you’ve heard us on the radio.
 We're taking a moment to remind job seekers and employers: We’re here for you, so let’s job it up.

 Whether that's through our strategic partnerships with industry leaders like Workday that make it easier for candidates to apply and simplifies the hiring process, AI skills-matching tools that show candidates new career paths and grow your candidate pool, automated job boosts that deliver more applicants, or supply-and-demand labor market data that show what a competitive wage looks like, we’re helping guide candidates and hiring managers along the journey from job descriptions to onboarding.